evelynhasama/LoginVerification/README.md

 # LoginVerification
-iOS app that allows users to log in by verifying their phone number with Twilio
+iOS app that allows users to log in by verifying their phone number with Twilio and Heroku

 ## Video Walkthrough
 Recorded on Xcode simulator.
 Text with verification code receieved on MacBook.